nirbar8/smart_strings/data/readme.md

 - [DikeDataset](https://github.com/iosifache/DikeDataset) - Labeled dataset containing benign and malicious PE and OLE files

-## Data filtering (optional) 🗄️
+## Data Filtering (optional) 🗄️

-In my analysis, I used only the PE32 files, due to the long runtime of 'floss' on malwares.
+In my analysis, I used only the PE32 files, due to the long runtime of 'floss' on malwares. \
 You can filter the data by running the script `filter_win32.sh` in the `data/unprocessed/` folder.

 If you would like to support all the file types, take into account that you will need more data and more time to process it.

-## String Extraction 📜
+## Strings Extraction 📜

 The extraction of strings is done by **[floss 2.2.0](https://github.com/mandiant/flare-floss)**.
 Make sure you **have it installed** and in your path.
 In order to process the data from raw data in `data/unprocessed/` to the extracted strings in `data/processed/`, run the script `floss_runner.py`.